philippart-s/ai-as-lib/talk.md

 - ⬇️ In the [pom.xml](./java/pom.xml) file, declare the dependencies: `java-01-mem-dependencies`
 - 📁 open the [MemoryStreamingChatbot](./java/src/main/java/com/ovhcloud/examples/aiendpoints/MemoryStreamingChatbot.java)
 - 📝 use the snippets as written in the comments
-- ⚡️ run the main class with VSCode debug view and `DEBUG CONSOLE` view
+- ⚡️ run the main class with IDE or `04-chatbot-memory.sh`
 - 🫣 comment the line 37
-- ⚡️ run the main class with VSCode debug view and `DEBUG CONSOLE` view
+- ⚡️ run the main class with IDE or `04-chatbot-memory.sh`

 ### 🗃️ RAG with LangChain4j 🗃️

 - ⬇️ In the [pom.xml](./java/pom.xml) file, declare the dependencies: `java-07-rag-dependency`
 - 📁 open the [RAGStreamingChatbot](./java/src/main/java/com/ovhcloud/examples/aiendpoints/RAGStreamingChatbot.java)
 - 📝 use the snippets as written in the comments
-- ⚡️ run the main class with VSCode debug view and `DEBUG CONSOLE` view
+- ⚡️ run the main class with IDE or `05-chatbot-rag.sh`
 - 🫣 comment the line 76
-- ⚡️ run the main class with VSCode debug view and `DEBUG CONSOLE` view
+- ⚡️ run the main class with IDE or `05-chatbot-rag.sh`

 ### ❤️ Sentiment analysis ❤️

 - ⬇️ In the [pom.xml](./java/pom.xml) file, declare the dependencies: `java-14-sentiment-dependency`
 - 📁 open the [SentimentsAnalysis](./java/src/main/java/fr/wilda/ai/nlp/SentimentsAnalysis.java)
 - 📝 use the snippets as written in the comments
-- ⚡️ run the main class with VSCode debug view and `DEBUG CONSOLE` view
+- ⚡️ run the main class with IDE or `06-sentiment-analysis.sh`

 ## ⚡️ Quarkus demos ☕️